oliviaericsson1/PracticalB/README.md

 #### Test Files (src)
 /testing.py, /test_results.csv

-Our testing script first gathers our embedding models, llms, chunk sizes and overlaps, and test queries, which we'll later use to generate a random combination better suited for computational capability.
+Our testing script gathers our embedding models, llms, chunk sizes and overlaps, and test queries, which we'll later use to generate a random combination better suited for computational capability.
 Function measure_time_and_accuracy runs the ingest and search files, recording both time, memory usage, and RAG response.
 We then run for loops to compile a CSV file with the following information: embedding_model, Vector_DB,	chunk_size,	chunk_overlap,	query_time,	query_memory,	response,	llm.
 We add rows to this CSV to fill gaps where they appear (scenarios where combinations of models, chunks, etc. are missing certain test cases).

 #### Data Being Indexed (data)
 /data/